 In health insurance, the company contribution (also known as the contribution scheme) is the amount of money an employer contributes to employees’ monthly premiums.

-You can find your company contribution in the Benefits section of your Gusto account.
+You can find your company contribution in the Benefits section of your Gusto account: Under "Active benefits," click the plan name to view its details.

 No employer with fewer than 50 full-time employees is subject to a federal minimum contribution.
 If you have 50+ employees, your company is likely subject to the employer mandate of the Affordable Care Act, known as the employer responsibility provision.